Allen Lazard: 2021 season

 On July 28, 2021, Lazard signed his exclusive rights tender, keeping him in Green Bay for the 2021 season.
 Lazard's season started off slowly, having 15 catches for 184 yards through the first eight games of the season.
 On October 26, ahead of the Packers' Week 9 game against the Arizona Cardinals, fellow wide receiver Davante Adams tested positive for COVID-19.
 Lazard, who was unvaccinated, was placed on the COVID-19/Reserve list due to being a close contact.
 He was activated off the COVID-19/Reserve list on November 1, 2021.
 Lazard was fined $14,650 for violating NFL COVID-19 protocols along with quarterback Aaron Rodgers.

 Lazard was the recipient of backup quarterback Jordan Love's first NFL touchdown in a Week 9 13–7 road loss to the Kansas City Chiefs Lazard picked up the pace through the second half of the season.
-In Week 14, Lazard had six receptions for 75 yards and a touchdown in a 45–30 win over the Chicago Bears.
+In Week 14, Lazard had six receptions for 75 yards and a touchdown in a 45–30 win over the Bears.
 In Week 16, in a Christmas Day showdown with the Cleveland Browns, Lazard caught Rodgers' 443rd career touchdown pass with the Packers, breaking the previous record of 442, held by Brett Favre.
-The following week, he caught all six of his targets for 72 yards and a touchdown as the Packers won 37–10 against the Minnesota Vikings to clinch home-field advantage throughout the playoffs.
+The following week, he caught all six of his targets for 72 yards and a touchdown as the Packers won 37–10 against the Vikings to clinch home-field advantage throughout the playoffs.
 In the regular-season finale, Lazard played just one half as the Packers rested their starters in the second half against the Detroit Lions; despite that, Lazard matched a season-high 75 receiving yards and notched a career-high two touchdowns in a single game as the Packers lost on the road by a score of 37–30.

 Lazard finished the 2021 season with 40 receptions for 513 yards and eight touchdowns, all career highs.
 His five touchdowns over the final five weeks of the season were tied for second most in the NFL over that time span, second only to teammate Davante Adams.

+2022 season

 On March 15, 2022, the Packers placed a second-round restricted free agent tender on Lazard.
 It was signed on June 13, 2022.
+In Week 4, against the New England Patriots, Lazard had six receptions for 116 receiving yards in the 27–24 overtime victory.
+In the 2022 season, Lazard appeared in and started 15 games.
+He finished with 60 receptions for 788 receiving yards and six receiving touchdowns.